rickywrq/Progressive-Neural-Compression/README.md

 * Put the ImageNet Val images (named as `ILSVRC2012_val_00000001.JPEG`, etc.) in `demo_simulation\val2017`.
 There are multiple sources to download this dataset, e.g. from [Kaggle ImageNet Object Localization Challenge](https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data).
 * The demo file is located at: `demo_simulation\pnc_demo_simulation.ipynb`

+### Using the PyTorch Model

+To get started with the PyTorch version of the Progressive Neural Compression (PNC) model, please refer to the Jupyter notebook provided:

+1. Open `pnc_pytorch/pnc_pytorch.ipynb`.
+2. Follow the step-by-step instructions in the notebook, which cover model definition, weight conversion from TensorFlow, and loading weights into the PyTorch model.

+Please note that while this PyTorch version replicates the structure and functionality of the original TensorFlow model, it has not been fully tested on testbed for correctness.

 ## Autoencoder Network
 We separate out the network, training and testbed into different folders so that user can pick the components they need conveniently.